docusign/code-examples-php/README.md

    http://localhost:8080/example-public

-   to execute files on the /public folder of this example, then you must add a **Redirect URI** to your integration key with the value
+   to execute files on the /public folder of this example, then you must add a **redirect URI** to your integration key with the value

    http://localhost:8080/example-public/index.php?page=ds_callback